-We love LEGO here at Interesting Engineering so we'd like to take this opportunity to thank them for enriching our childhoods.
-All hail LEGO.
+We love LEGO here at Interesting Engineering, so we'd like to take this opportunity to thank them for enriching our childhoods.

 What does LEGO actually mean?

-Let’s follow one particular series of kits from conception through to marketing.
-The following is based on a series of videos as part of the marketing for the "Cars" concept and design LEGO kits.
+Rather than giving a generalized overview, it might be worth actually following one particular series of kits from inception through to marketing.
+To this end, the following is based on a series of videos as part of the marketing for the "Cars" concept and design LEGO kits.

-LEGO kits begin life, as you’d expect, as a big pile of loose bricks, or elements as they call them.
-The designers get to plunder the "vaults” or stores where all currently available elements are stored and cataloged.
-These even have handy reference displays at the end of each aisle.
+LEGO kits begin life, as a big pile of loose bricks, or "elements," as LEGO prefers to refer to them.
+The designers get to plunder the "vaults," or stores, where all currently available elements are stored and cataloged.
+These even have handy reference displays at the end of each aisle for ease of reference.

-Once they’ve got a good stock of them to work with, the designers begin to experiment with them to get a rough model of the intended final product.
-They may get lucky and be able to assemble the model from the existing pieces.
-Otherwise, they’ll need to have some specially made.
-Some sources seem to indicate that this should be the last resort in order to keep the production of the kit costs and therefore shelf price as low as possible.
-This could simply mean changing the color of an existing element to of course a completely new design.
+Some sources seem to indicate that this should be the last resort in order to keep the production of the kit costs, and therefore shelf price, as low as possible.
+New pieces could mean anything from simply changing the color of an existing element to of course a completely new design.

 Creating new blocks, sorry "elements"

-Decals are further designed and printed as stickers ready for applying to the new element.
-They experiment with colors and details until they get the closest fit to what they are trying to emulate.
-This trial and error process must be a lot of fun.
+Decals, if needed, are also designed and printed as stickers ready for applying to the new element.
+The designers experiment with colors and details until they get the closest fit to what they are trying to emulate.

-Once they are happy with the basic design, have created new elements and decals, the kit is ready for test production.
-Elements are printed with decorations “stamped on” rather than using stickers, though not always, in a fully automated manufacturing process at their plants.
+Once happy with the basic design, and new elements and decals have been created, the kit is ready for test production.
+Elements are printed with decorations which are stamped on, rather than using stickers (though not always) in a fully automated manufacturing process at LEGO's production plants.

-Generally, this is a very professional process, but you can't blame the designers for having a little play time with the models.
-After all, they need to be fun right, they are toys?
+Generally, this is a very professional process, but you can't blame the designers for having a little playtime with the models.
+After all, they are toys.
+So they need to be fun, right?